GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 ---
-slug: gsa-hackathon
+slug: gsa-customer-experience-cx-hackathon
-title: "GSA Hackathon 2019"
+title: "GSA Customer Experience Hackathon 2019"
-summary: "A day focused on designing a better customer experience with and within government"
+summary: "A day focused on designing a better customer experience with and within government."
 deck: "A day focused on designing a better customer experience with and within government"
 featured_image:
   uid: